Clinical manifestations and diagnosis of central nervous system tumors in children

 ●Low-grade gliomas (see "Classification and pathologic diagnosis of gliomas")

-●Malignant gliomas (see "Clinical manifestations and initial surgical approach to patients with high-grade gliomas")
+●Malignant gliomas (see "Clinical presentation, initial surgical approach, and prognosis of high-grade gliomas")

 - Linabery AM, Ross JA.
 Trends in childhood cancer incidence in the U.S. (1992-2004).
 Cancer 2008; 112:416.